-- Come immediately to get an injection and use a back-up method immediately until 7 days after the injection. - Come as close to your appointed time as possible, but if you can't come on time, it's possible to get the injection 2 weeks early or late.
+- Come immediately to get an injection and use a back-up method immediately until 7 days after the injection. - If you can't come at the appointed time, but you can come earlier, it is possible to come up to 4 weeks early for your next injection.